empirical-run/appwright/docs/config.md

 - BROWSERSTACK_USERNAME
 - BROWSERSTACK_ACCESS_KEY

+BrowserStack also requires `name` and `osVersion` of the device to be set in the projects in appwright config file.

 ### Android Emulator

 To run tests on the Android emulator, ensure the following installations are available.
 If not, follow these steps: